-Artist-in-Residence and Extraordinary Professor of Video Technology
+Extraordinary Professor of Digital Filmmaking

-M.F.A., Louisiana State University; B.A., Louisiana State University
+M.F.A., Louisiana State University

-Gabour participates in the National Academy of Recording Arts and Sciences, National Academy of Television Arts and Sciences, National Academy of Cable Programming, International Film & Television Festival, and the International Broadcasters Conference.
+Jim participates in the National Academy of Recording Arts and Sciences, National Academy of Television Arts and Sciences, National Academy of Cable Programming, International Film & Television Festival, and the International Broadcasters Conference.
 In 2001 and 2004, he was featured director of the year at the International Broadcasters Conference in Amsterdam.